Table of Contents

 Riders reported installing SKS plastic fenders on Cannondale road bikes in forums, Reddits and YouTube, but these riders referred to bikes with eyelets at the end of the fork blades.
 One English rider reported, in a YouTube video, using the Bontrager NCS plastic fenders on a Topstone with carbon forks.
 That fender has a single straight (adjustable) stay, which normally attaches to an eyelet at the end of fork blade, but can be attached to the eyelets on the Toptone.
 I installed aluminum Velo Orange fenders.
 These are light but rigid, and attach with a single stay on each side of the fender.
 This is how the stays fit, using the pre-drilled holes for the stay:

 Carbon Fiber Fork

 Carbon fiber forks are offered on many production road and gravel bikes with steel or aluminum alloy frames.
 A carbon fiber fork is light and stiff, which is supposed to improve steering, although this can be debated.
 A carbon fork on bike with disc brakes has to be stiff.
 A stiff fork does not dampen vibration.
-Most carbon fork lacks eyelets for racks and other devices, which limits some uses of the bike.
+Many carbon forks lacks eyelets for racks and other devices, which limits some uses of the bike.
 The carbon composite must be laid over a metal component tapped to receive a bolt and act as an eyelet.
 This is tricky and expensive.

 Crankarms and Cassette